mrpc/RadioChatBox/.github/WEBHOOK_DEPLOYMENT.md

 ### Step 1: Configure Your Server

-The `webhook.php` file is already in your project.
-During setup, a webhook secret was auto-generated in your `.env` file.
+The `webhook.php` file is located in the `public/` directory and is automatically web-accessible.

 **Check your webhook secret:**
 ```bash